code-shoily/elixir-diary-src/content/post/day-0.md

 +++
 author = "Mafinar Khan"
-date = "2016-06-26T19:29:32+06:00"
+date = "2016-06-27T19:29:32+06:00"
 title = "Day 0 - Unboxing and Exploration"
 linktitle = "Day 0 - Unboxing and Exploration"
 weight = 10
-description = "Let's install this thing and do some exploratory programming!"
+description = "Let's install this thing and do some explorations.
+This is a totally random, unplanned, whatever-may-come-into-your-mind post where I just query syntactic constructs and map it with Elixir's.
+Going to be full of misinformations and bloopers, I assume"
 +++

 ## Get, Set, Go!!!

 Obviously the first thing I need to do is, to unbox the goodies.
 For me, it's just `brew install elixir` and that's it.
 I will try out my Linux machine tomorrow.
 Moving on...

 ### The Editor

 Vim's been good to me for the past decade and I see no reason why I should not use it.
 A quick googling introduced me to [alchemist.vim](https://github.com/slashmili/alchemist.vim) and [vim-elixir](https://github.com/elixir-lang/vim-elixir).
 I'm guessing the former does autocompletion and stuff while the latter is for syntax highlighting.
-I should have reversed the order maybe.

-I'm also liking Visual Studio Code a lot these days so might as well go and set it up too as well.
-I think the command I'm looking for is `ext install vscode-elixir`?
+I'm also liking Visual Studio Code a lot these days so might as well go and set it up too.
+I think the command I'm looking for is `ext install vscode-elixir`.
 Done.
-All set.
+Though I don't think I'll be using the editor much today.

-### The REPL
+### The Shell

 Here's the fun part.
 I like languages with REPLs, and those that encourage the use of it by giving some nice helpers built-in.
 After firing up the `iex` command, it seems to me that Elixir has awesome support for it.
-Just go ahead and try typing `h()` in the shell and you'll know what I mean.
+Just go ahead and try typing `h()` in the shell and you'll see what I mean.

 One thing I noticed is the naming of the form `xxx/n` (i.e. `pwd/0`, `r/1`).
 A quick googling later, I see it's a function/arity pair Erlang guys use. **Does that mean no variadic argument for Elixir?**

 Anyway, one of the things we Pythonistas are used to is the `help()` and `dir()` functions.
 Is there a way to do it in Elixir?
-The `h/0` and `h/1` are your friends for the former, and dot(.) + TAB for latter.
-So, if I do a `h(List)` (or `h List`) in the REPL, then I'd see good old documentation of `List`.
+The `h/0` and `h/1` are your friends for the former, and *dot(.) + TAB* for the latter.
+So, if I do a `h(List)` (or `h List`) in the shell, then I'd see good old documentation of `List`.
 Parentheses are optional for function calls, a little Ruby envy I always had.
 Awesome!
 But I still need to explore if I can get a list of methods of a particular module (That's what they call it?) like Python does with `dir()`.
-[Thank You StackOverflow](http://stackoverflow.com/questions/28664119/in-elixir-is-there-any-way-to-get-a-module-to-list-its-functions), I can get it by `<module>.__info__(:functions)` expression.
+I can get it by `<module>.__info__(:functions)` expression.
 Let's try: `List.__info__(:functions)`.
 Like a charm.

-Any Vim user will know the value of exit command. `CTRL+C` does it for Elixir shell.
+How do I get out? `CTRL+C` does it for Elixir shell.
 That's exit!

 ### Exploration

-This is where I fire up the REPL and start playing with it.
+This is where I fire up the shell and start playing.
 The first thing I need to see is how I get to assign stuff.
 That's easy, just do a `variable_name = value`.
 No `let`, `var`, `val` etc. Since Elixir is a functional programming language, the first thing I'd look for is, well, functions?
 Let's see,

 ```elixir
 odd? = fn(n) -> rem(n, 2) == 1 end